OWASP/www-project-secure-headers/.github/pull_request_template.md

+> 🚧 @righettod : Take a first look at the PR.

-> 📍 Describe the changes performed by the PR.
+> 💬 Describe the changes performed by the PR.

 Hi,